-The fishing boats utilized by River Plate are 20-feet long with 40 horsepower outboard motors and all standard bass boat features (trolling motor, high swivel seats, etc.).
-The best thing about these area-specific boats is that they are sufficiently light, which allows them to navigate past the shallow sandbars and other obstacles found throughout the Amazon.
+The fishing boats utilized by River Plate are 20 feet long with 40 HP outboard motors with all standard bass boat features (trolling motor, high swivel seats, etc.).
+The best thing about these area-specific boats is that they are sufficiently light, allowing them to navigate past the shallow sandbars and other obstacles found throughout the Amazon.
 With regards to rods, reels, flies, and all terminal tackle, anglers will want to bring all of their own equipment.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 All prices listed below are per person, based on double occupancy, and quoted in US dollars.
 Prices below are based upon an eight (8) nights / six and a half (6.5) fishing days package (Friday to Saturday).

 Rates for all River Plate mobile cabin options: